Gyvastis/dont-allow-bots/README.md

 License
 -------
-YOURLS' license, aka *"Do whatever the hell you want with it"*.
+'YOURLS' license, aka *"Do whatever the hell you want with it"*.
 _YOURLS - MIT License_

 More